DiamondLightSource/httomo/docs/source/explanation/templates.rst

 After the method's name follows the list of parameters for that method.
 Parameters :code:`data_in` and :code:`data_out` define the names of the input and the output datasets respectively.
-Then :code:`size` is a specific to the method parameter.
+Then :code:`size` is specific to the method parameter.